 For a company with one or more future hedging strategies supporting the contracts:

-For a future hedging strategy with hedge payoffs that solely offset interest credits associated with indexed interest strategies (indexed interest credits):
+For a future hedging strategy with hedge payoffs that solely offset index credits associated with index crediting strategies (index credits):

-In modeling cash flows, the company shall include the cash flows from future hedge purchases or any rebalancing of existing hedge assets that are intended solely to offset interest credits to contract holders.
+In modeling cash flows, the company shall include the cash flows from future hedge purchases or any rebalancing of existing hedge assets that are intended solely to offset index credits to contract holders.

-Existing hedging instruments that are currently held by the company for offsetting the indexed credits in support of the contracts falling under the scope of these requirements shall be included in the starting assets.
+Existing hedging instruments that are currently held by the company for offsetting the index credits in support of the contracts falling under the scope of these requirements shall be included in the starting assets.

-An Index Credit Hedge Margin for these hedge instruments shall be reflected in both the “best efforts” and the “adjusted” runs by reducing index interest credit hedge payoffs by a margin multiple that shall be justified by sufficient and credible company experience and account for model error.
-It shall be no less than [1%/2%] multiplicatively of the interest credited.
+An index credit hedge margin for these hedge instruments shall be reflected in both the “best efforts” and the “adjusted” runs, as applicable, by reducing index credit hedge payoffs by a margin multiple that shall be justified by sufficient and credible company experience and account for model error.
+It shall be no less than [1%/2%] multiplicatively of the portion of the index credit that is hedged.
 In the absence of sufficient and credible company experience, a margin of at least 20% shall be assumed.
-There is no cap on the index credit hedge margin if company experience indicates actual error is greater than these minimums[20%].
+There is no cap on the index credit hedge margin if company experience indicates actual error is greater than these minimums.

-For a company with one or more future hedging strategies supporting the contracts that do not solely offset indexed interest credits, the detailed requirements for the modeling of the hedges are defined in Section 9.
+For a company with one or more future hedging strategies supporting the contracts that do not solely offset indexcredits, the detailed requirements for the modeling of the hedges are defined in Section 9.
 The following requirements do not supersede the detailed requirements.

 The appropriate costs and benefits of hedging instruments that are currently held by the company in support of the contracts falling under the scope of these requirements shall be included in the projections used in the determination of the SR.

 The projections shall take into account the appropriate costs and benefits of hedge positions expected to be held in the future through the execution of the future hedging strategies supporting the contracts.
 Because models do not always accurately portray the results of hedge programs, the company shall, through back-testing and other means, assess the accuracy of the hedge modeling.
-The company shall determine a SR as the weighted average of two CTE values; first, a CTE70 (“best efforts”) representing the company’s projection of all of the hedge cash flows, including future hedge purchases, and a second CTE70 (“adjusted”) which shall use only hedge assets held by the company on the valuation date and only future hedge purchases associated solely with indexed interest credited.
+The company shall determine a SR as the weighted average of two CTE values; first, a CTE70 (“best efforts”) representing the company’s projection of all of the hedge cash flows, including future hedge purchases, and a second CTE70 (“adjusted”) which shall use only hedge assets held by the company on the valuation date and only future hedge purchases associated solely with index credits.
 These are discussed in greater detail in Section 9.
 The SR shall be the weighted average of the two CTE70 values, where the weights reflect the error factor determined following the guidance of Section 9.C.4.

 The company is responsible for verifying compliance with all requirements in Section 9 for all hedging instruments included in the projections.